Relationship between the methods of bounding time averages: Discussion with a look beyond quadratic functionals

+As we have shown, bounds obtained with the auxiliary functional method can also be obtained with the direct method and vice versa.
+Moreover, as it has already been known~\cite{CGHP:RoySoc2014}, if the auxiliary functional is quadratic, the auxiliary function method effectively coincides with the background flow method.
+(It can be verified that the auxiliary functionals corresponding to the direct method application to the Rayleigh-B\'enard convection in the infinite-Prandtl-number limit~\cite{otto2011rayleigh} are quadratic and in some cases even linear).
+In~\cite{nobili2017limitations} it is stated that the best bound obtainable with the background flow method for the same problem is not as good as the bound obtained in~\cite{otto2011rayleigh} using the direct method.
+This, however, does not contradict our results, because due to the application of the maximum principle the admissible set $A$ in~\cite{otto2011rayleigh} is a proper subset of the admissible set $A$ implied by the definition of the background flow method adopted in~\cite{nobili2017limitations}.

-The direct method has an advantage of relative simplicity as compared to the other two methods, thanks to eliminating the time derivatives of the storage functional early in the analysis.
-It is also possible that while always being able to give the same bound as the background flow method, it might sometimes give a better bound.
+The direct method has an advantage of eliminating by time averaging the time derivatives of the auxiliary functional early in the analysis, reducing the amount of analytic work required.
+This can be quite substantial, as, for example, in~\cite{otto2011rayleigh}.

+The main advantage of the auxiliary functional method is its conceptual simplicity, which allows to move on to more difficult problems and more complicated auxiliary functionals.
+For example, reformulating the background flow method in terms of the auxiliary functional method led to a definite progress in developing the background flow method itself~\cite{fantuzzi2021background}.

+In principle both the auxiliary functional method and the direct method can give better bounds than the background flow method when non-quadratic functionals are used.
+A specific example of this is the results for the Kuramoto-Sivashinski equation~\cite{Goluskin_2019}.

-The background flow method, being equivalent to the indefinite storage functional method with a quadratic storage functional, has an advantage when the functional to be bounded is also quadratic, as for example it is the case when the bound for the energy dissipation rate is sought for.
-In such cases the constraint in the bound optimization problem becomes quadratic, reducing this problem to a linear eigenvalue problem, which is easier to solve.
+The background flow method, being equivalent to the auxiliary functional method with a quadratic auxiliary functional, has an advantage when the functional to be bounded is also quadratic, as for example it is the case when the bound for the energy dissipation rate is sought for.
+In such cases the constraint in the bound optimization problem becomes quadratic, which is much easier to treat both numerically and analytically.
+So far, when partial differential equations are concerned, the background flow method (and its equivalent quadratic auxiliary functional and direct method) remains the only general method yielding to fully analytic treatment.
+It is attractive to utilize the experience accumulated with background flow method while making progress with a more general auxiliary functional method.
+This deserves a more detailed discussion.